Anyone else struggle with Seasonal Affective Disorder (SAD)? Or just nervous about the stress in holiday winter months?

 - I am hosting a few Pop up Festivals in my neighborhood to honor of UNICEF World’s children Day which is Nov.
 20th, Pop up Festivals are celebrated all over the world to help share free, playful, meaningful activities to help grow their emotional intelligence and take action on goals.
 (So needed right now) also a way for me to get out in community and stay socially connected with adults and help kids.

 I hope these tips help, please share if you or a family member have experienced any of these symptoms and what you do to cope.
+If you experience any of these please schedule a appointment with a professional.

 Please reach out of you need additional support by replying back to this email.